laffeytaffey300/P4E/README.md

     [x] Defining and calling void functions (no return) [x] Calling new functions in scripts
     [x] Calling new functions in other functions

+Descriptive Stats
+  Non-Categorized Skills
+    [x] Comments, using #
+    [x] linebreaks using \n
+  Value Types
+    [x] Working with string values
+    [x] Working with integer values
+    [x] Working with float values
+  Boolean Values
+    [x] Using True
+    [x] Using None
+ Conversion Functions
+    [x] Converting to float value type, using float() Variables and Expressions
+    [x] Initializing variables
+    [x] Updating variables
+  Operations - Integer and Float Values
+    [x] Performing addition, using +
+    [x] Performing division, using /
+  Operations - String Values
+  Comparison Operators
+    [x] Using ==
+    [x] Using >
+    [x] Using <
+  Logical operators
+  Conditional statements
+    [x] Simple conditional execution, using if
+    [x] Alternative execution, using if/else
+    [x] Nested conditionals
+  Error and Exception handling
+    [x] Simple exception handling, using try/except Built-In Functions
+    [x] using input()
+  Printing
+    [x] Using print()
+    [x] Printing a string constant, using ''
+    [x] Printing a variable
+    [x] Printing multiple arguments, using ,
+  New Functions
+  Loops and Iteration
+    [x] Indefinite loops, using while
+    [x] Finishing an iteration, using break
+    [x] Finishing an iteration, using continue